GalaxyCong/HPMDubbing/README.md

 [25/11/2023]
 [An explanation about the challenge with the V2C-Animation dataset](https://github.com/GalaxyCong/More-Details-about-the-V2C-Animation-dataset.).

+[3/12/2023]
+We share the image areas of the mouth and face we extracted for readers to use conveniently.

+[10/12/2023]
+Uploading more details about the data preprocess and script codes.

 ____________________________
 🌟 Below is the generated result of our method on Chem dataset: